 All of the content and photography on this website is my own (unless otherwise specified) and is subjected to copyright.

 If you’re looking to feature a recipe or writing a round-up post for your site, I’m more than happy for you to post one photograph–but please, please link back to the original recipe post and provide full attribution.

 A lot of time and love is spent on my recipes and photography.

 Feel free to contact me if you any specific questions or requests!

 Q: Do you accept products to review, or do giveaways?

-I’m always open to new ideas, but generally I steer away from doing guest posts, simply because I like to do the majority of the writing for the site and keep it as consistent as possible for readers.
+Not now, but thanks for asking!
+I prefer to do the majority of the writing and recipe development for the site in an attempt to keep it as consistent as possible for readers.